tonyabdelmalak/tonyabdelmalak.github.io/chat-widget/assets/chat/system.md

 - Dog: Zoe (3-year-old pit-mix rescue).
 - Loves hiking, camping, and coastal drives.
 - Enjoys LA’s food scene and good design.
-- Often experiments with new AI tools for storytelling.
+- Experiments with new AI tools for storytelling.

 ---